Christiane Zschommler

 We existed in a parallel universe, a realm foreign to Western democracy, cut off from other countries yet convinced of our superiority in the space race.
 Sending the first German cosmonaut into space in 1978 was seen as proof of socialism's triumph over capitalism.
 The artificial Earth satellite 'Sputnik' orbited the globe, promising a radiant future where communism's victory seemed inevitable.

-Photographs of deconstructed film and notbooks rolls, containing my hand copied writing from forbidden East German authors,
+Photographs of deconstructed film rolls and notebooks, containing my hand copied writing from forbidden East German authors,

 image size 60X60 cm, Giclée ink jet print on INNOVA White Matte 285g